opf/openproject/docs/user-guide/wysiwyg/README.md

 ### Include wiki page

-Include the content of a given wiki page in the current, or another visible project.ww
+Include the content of a given wiki page in the current, or another visible project.